 The charge of the Market Support Metrics Working Group (MSMWG) was to identify and define the most important Objectives and associated key Metric(s) for the new Market Support portfolio segment established in California Public Utilities Commission (CPUC) Decision 21-05-031.
 The Objectives and associated key Metric(s) for each objective will be used to support and provide rationale for portfolio segmentation and program design, as well as used for program benefit/value forecasting, tracking, and evaluation.
-Although the Working Group (WG) was not tasked with setting the specific numeric Targets for the Metric(s) used in each Program Administrator’s (PA’s) filing, the WG did discuss and recommend a Principle on target-setting.
+Although the Working Group (WG) was not tasked with setting the specific numeric Targets for the Metric(s) used in each Program Administrator’s (PA’s) filing, the MSMWG did discuss and recommend a Principle on target-setting.

 The full MSMWG met four times between July and September 2021.
-One sub-working group (sub-WG) focused on developing key associated Metrics met four times.
+A sub-working group (sub-WG) focused on developing key associated Metrics met four times.
 The sub-WG was convened by Cody Coeckelenbergh representing SoCalREN, Sophie Babka from Cal Advocates, and Mary Sutter representing BayREN.
-The culmination of the WG is this Report submitted directly to the Commission and the Program Administrators (PAs) on X date.
+The culmination of the MSMWG is this Report submitted directly to the Commission and the Program Administrators (PAs) on X date.

-As outlined in the Prospectus, and at the direction of the CPUC, the WG was charged with answering the following key questions:
+As outlined in the Prospectus, and at the direction of the CPUC, the MSMWG was charged with answering the following key questions:

 Objective and Metric(s) - setting questions